 And the dance went round by the greenwood tree.

 The next two verses of The Indian Hunter focus entirely on the scenery and the farmer’s harvest, emphasizing the gradual decline of summer life, as well as the work the farmer puts in to prepare for that decline.
 The third verse focuses strongly on the smaller details of the story’s setting, going so far as to describe the mossy tree trunks, the colours of fruits and leaves, and the light of the sun.
-These are largely positive images, the Longfellow interjects words with more negative connotation, such as “stole” and “dead,” as if to remind the reader of the hardships that come in autumn’s wake.
+These are largely positive images, the Longfellow interjects words with more negative connotations, such as “stole” and “dead,” as if to remind the reader of the hardships that come in autumn’s wake.
 Similarly, the fourth verse subtly likens the farmer to the Grim Reaper, emphasizing the cleave of the farmer’s scythe and the “reaping” of that bounty.
 Throughout the fourth verse, farmers prepare for winter, and come together in song, creating a sense of unity, and a positive atmosphere to counteract the bitterness of the nearby hunter.

 Then the hunter turned away from the scene,